fabe/react-portfolio/speakerNotes.md

 ### sass/, css/ and index.html
 This is nothing special.
 Since we'll this is not a CSS workshop, I already set up some CSS for you.
 If you want to edit it, browse into the `sass/` directory and edit the `style.scss` file.
 Make sure gulp is running!
 The `index.html` file only pulls in a stylesheet and our compiled Javascript, so nothing new or exciting here.

-### site.json & dribbble.json
+### site.json & sample-data.json
-This is just dummy data. `dribbble.json` is from an actual [Dribbble API](http://developer.dribbble.com/v1/) request, `site.json` is for things like site title and description.
+This is just dummy data. `sample-data.json` is from an actual [Dribbble API](http://developer.dribbble.com/v1/) request, `site.json` is for things like site title and description.
 Later we'll cover how to request the Dribbble API.

 ### Also
 During the workshop, you will not be required to create new files, all of that is set up in the `empty/` directory.
 Feel free to take a quick look inside the `completed/` directory every now and then, if you need to.

 ## Getting started
 First things first, after cloning the repo you will have to [install Node.js](https://nodejs.org/en/).
 Go for the stable one.
 Then, `cd` into the cloned repository and do an `npm install`.
 This will install all of our dependencies.
-After that, do `cd empty/` and start `gulp`.
-If your machine doesn't find that command, try `../node_modules/.bin/gulp`.
+After that, do `npm start` to start the workshop!

-We won't be setting up a http server for now.
-It is enough to open the `index.html` file in the browser of your choice.
-Of course, you can extend the `gulpfile.js` to set up a server, or use the command `python -m SimpleHTTPServer`.
+I also suggest you to install the [Atom React Plugin](https://orktes.github.io/atom-react/), which will give you the correct syntax highlighting and makes development less complex.

 In any case, you should end up with a white page that says "not rendered :(".
 If you see that, it's high time to render something!